getyoti/yoti-wordpress/yoti/readme.txt

 For FAQ please click [here.](https://yoti.zendesk.com/hc/en-us/categories/201129409-Business-FAQs)

 == Screenshots ==
-1. Attributes you can add in Yoti Dashboard
+1. Settings to set up and configure the plugin
-2. Settings to add into WordPress from Yoti Dashboard
+2. Yoti widget added by the plugin
-3. Example of logging in with Yoti
+3. Example of logging in with Yoti by scanning the QR code
-4. Add Yoti button for faster login experience
+4. Yoti profile page with all the user attributes

 == Changelog ==